mst-ghi/nest-helpers/README.md

 let newDate = SubtractDate(
-  2, // The length you want to subtract of the date 'minutes', // keys exists in https://momentjs.com/docs/#/manipulating/subtract/ yourDate // If it is null, the current date is considered ) console.log(newDate) // your date - 2 minute
+  2, // The length you want to subtract of the date 'minutes', // keys exists in https://momentjs.com/docs/#/manipulating/subtract/ yourDate, // If it is null, the current date is considered );
+console.log(newDate); // your date - 2 minute
 ```

 > **`StrRemoveSpace()`**